5 Project Management Skills to Advance Your Career

 - The voice of calm amid the pressure, who takes responsibility for missteps but shares every achievement

 It can be another overused term, but a project is destined to stall without clear, consistent communication between stakeholders, contractors, team members and customers.
+Scheduling and negotiating are tough tasks made easier through clear communication.

 Successful project managers ensure all information is accurate, clarify for understanding and follow up when needed.
 Using communication methods ranging from emails, file sharing and conference calls to in-person meetings and presentations, project managers have to determine the most effective approach, keeping everyone in the loop without burdening people with excessive details.